EliasPereirah/YoutubeSubtitlesDownloader/readme.md

 I recommend that you always check the code before using it.

-Avoid using your main account.
+Avoid using your main Google account.

 **Download cookies in Netscape format**